AnderUstarroz/sol-cerberus-website/docs/docs/get-started/test-access.md

 {: .warning }
 The method `solCerberus.login({nfts:[]})` accepts an array of NFTs: `[NFTMintAddress, CollectionMintAddress]`, therefore it can retrieve the roles for several addresses at once, but we recommend not to use more than 2 or 3 addresses at once.
-Specially if caching is disabled in your SC APP, as it could affect performance and be expensive in terms of RPC network usage.<br/><br/>**Ideally users should choose which NFT would use to authenticate**.
+Specially if caching is disabled in your SC app, as it could affect performance and be expensive in terms of RPC network usage.<br/><br/>**Ideally users should choose which NFT would use to authenticate**.

 ---